 - Discuss a famous plagiarism example in class.
 Talk about the negative consequence that plagiarists face when discovered, and speculate how early intervention (during their school years!) might have made them more honest writers.
 At right is a slide you could use if you want to let students choose the example to hear more about: H.G.
 Wells, T.S.
 Eliot, Martin Luther King, Alex Haley, Doris Kearns Goodwin, Joe Biden, Michael Bolton, Stephen Ambrose, Jane Goodall, The Consortium for Plant Biotechnology Research.

 Craft rubrics that reward use of quotation marks.

 Craft rubrics that don’t penalize quotations too much.
 Using own words is always best, but give partial credit for quoting material if student is not likely to understand the material well enough to digest and rephrase.

 Craft rubrics that don’t train students to try cheating first.
-If plagiarizers always get a warning before bad things (check minus) happen, kids will quickly learn to try plagiarism first (it’s a lot easier, actually), then wait for redo option if/when the teacher spots it.
+If plagiarizers always get a warning, kids will quickly learn to try plagiarism first then wait for redo option if/when the teacher spots it.
 We don’t want that “cheat first” behavior to persist into middle school, high school, college, and beyond.
 (It currently is the dominant behavior in college.)

 - Require that your students complete the assignment on Google Docs so that you have a complete revision history (see the I Teach English to Great Kids blog for details).
 E.g., if students know that the cut/paste event will be preserved by this feature, they are probably much less likely to cut/paste in the first place.